CodeYourFuture/js-exercises/week-9/Homework/mandatory/1-practice/2-code-reading.md

 Explain why line 4 and line 6 output different numbers.

+Line 4 is console.logging a variable which is in block scope whilst line 4 can only access to line 1 as it is outside of block scope(global scope).

 ## Question 2

 Take a look at the following code: